-- Fire TV Stick, the #1 best-selling streaming media player, with Alexa Voice Remote (2nd Gen).
-Use...
+- The #1 best-selling streaming media player, with Alexa Voice Remote (2nd Gen, released 2019).

-- Fire TV Stick devices have more storage for apps and games than any other streaming media stick.
+- More storage for apps and games than any other streaming media stick.

 You get a remote too, and using apps and navigating is quite fast.
 Using the device and running the first setup is easy once the Wi-Fi network is running.
 Where Fire TV stick beats its rivals is its plug-and-play style mechanism.
 Once configured, you can use it on other TVs and it will boot up faster.
 Features like Chromecast-type screen mirroring is supported, but it is not always reliable.

 So which should be your preferred device for streaming?